This post is also available in: Nederlands

 - Groceries and maintenance

-Make sure you have the financial needs to have a happy stay.
-This will make it so much easier for yourself and also for the house and pet owner.
-What if something happens with a pet and it needs to go to a Vet?
-It would be great if you could advance the costs.
-This way the pet owner won’t have stress and simply pay you back when he/she returns.
+Make sure you have the savings for a happy stay.
+This will make it so much easier for yourself and also for the home and pet owner.
+What if something happens with a pet and it needs to go to a vet?
+It would be great if you could upfront the costs.
+This way the pet owner won’t have to stress and simply pay you back when he/she returns.

 6. Understand the requirements